UnearthedArcana/B_Spells/README.md

 With this spell, the caster causes a swirling sword-shaped formation of jagged ice shards to spring forth from <PRO_HISHER> hand.
 This blade-like ray is wielded as if proficient.
 If the caster successfully hits with the ice blade in melee combat, the creature struck suffers 1d8 points of cold damage, +1 point per level (to a maximum of 1d8+10).
 The blade is considered to be of +1 enchantment when determining what it can hit.

+**Cloak of Darkness** (New)
+(Abjuration)

+Level: 3
+Sphere: Sun
+Range: Touch
+Duration: 1 Turn
+Casting Time: 6
+Area of Effect: 1 creature
+Saving Throw: None

+This spell shrouds the recipient in darkness, protecting <PRO_HIMHER> from both attacks and spells.
+Targets gain a +1 bonus to AC per four levels (maximum of +5), +2 bonus to save vs. spells, and infravision for the duration of this spell.
+Additionally, if the recipeient can hide in shadows, they gain a +15% bonus to that ability.

+***Notes***:
+**Faiths and Powers**: This spell is in the Shadow Sphere if Faiths and Powers is installed.

 ## Divine Spells: Cleric/Paladin Only

 ### Level 1